theRealBitcoinClub/flutter_coinector/assets/README-DATA.md

-au-nsw-sid.json <- Australia-New South Wales-Sidney (All states beginning with new are sorted differently) a-nha-por.json <- America-New Hampshire-Portsmouth (U.S.A. does not exist in this database because it is a military not regional classification, just like NATO or EU which is not Europe) af-nig-lag.json <- Africa, Nigeria, Lagos europe.json <- Europe (contains an array of all the filenames within europe) america-json <- America e-spa.json <- Europe, Spain (contains an array of all the filenames within spain)
+au-nsw-sid.json <- Australia-New South Wales-Sidney (All states beginning with new are sorted differently) a-nha-por.json <- America-New Hampshire-Portsmouth (U.S.A. does not exist in this database because it is a military not regional classification, just like NATO or EU which is not Europe) af-nig-lag.json <- Africa, Nigeria, Lagos e.json <- Europe (contains an array of all the filenames within europe) am.json <- America e-spa.json <- Europe, Spain (contains an array of all the filenames within spain)

 ## Search algorithm